danmarsden/moodle-auth_mcae/readme.md

  * %email_domain - only domain

 > **Note:** Profile field templates is case sensitive. %username and %UserName are two different fields!

-> Custom profile field of 'Textarea' type have only 'raw' variant.
+> Custom profile field types:

+> 'Textarea' type have only 'raw' variant.
+All HTML tags is removed.

+> 'Text input' returns the same value in both variants

 > Checkboxes returns 1 or 0 in both variants.

 > Date/time fields returns unix timestamp

 **Replace empty field**